3.3.3. Buildbot’s Test Suite

-Bad tests are worse than no tests at all, since they waste developers’ time wondering “was that a spurious failure?” or “what the heck is this test trying to do?”
-Buildbot needs good tests.
-So what makes a good test?
+Bad tests are worse than no tests at all.
+Since they waste developers’ time wondering “was that a spurious failure?” or “what the heck is this test trying to do?”, Buildbot needs good tests.
+So what makes a test good?

 Tests that depend on wall time will fail.
 As a bonus, they run very slowly.
 Do

 reactor.callLater to wait “long enough” for something to happen.